wb-droid/DeepLearningStepByStep/README.md

     A Huggingface app is built to showcase the conditional diffusion model.
 Try it [here](https://huggingface.co/spaces/wb-droid/Conditional_Diffusion).
     <img src="./ConditionalDiffusion/app.jpg" height="240">

+14. <b>`Vision Transformer`</b>

+    ViT(Vision Transformer) has been proven to achieve State-Of-The-Art performace as CNN.
+It re-uses transformer architecture originally used for NLP.
+I implemented a ViT from scratch.
+Trained it with FashionMNIST dataset and achieved 90% accuracy in image classification after 10 epochs.

+    The model, training and inference code can be found [here](./MyViT/MyViT.ipynb).

+    To Do: A Huggingface app to showcase the model.

 ## Pretrained Models Evaluation/Fine-tuning